Energinet-DataHub/geh-core/source/Messaging/documents/documentation.md

 services.AddPublisher<IntegrationEventProvider>();
 ```

-When publishing, the above IIntegrationEventProvider implementation and registration is enough to start publishing integration events.
+When publishing, the above IIntegrationEventProvider interface and registration is enough to start publishing integration events.
 Simply inject IPublisher and call the PublishAsync method, which will then call the IIntegrationEventProvider implementation, and dispatch the returned integration events.

 ## Subscribing